napari/napari/docs/source/events/index.rst

 computations, and would like to avoid having the viewer become unresponsive while you wait for a computation to finish, you may benefit from reading about :ref:`multithreading-in-napari`.

+Performance is a core feature of napari, and napari contains tools to help you monitor performance and diagnose and fix performance problems, see :ref:`perfmon`.